 MATE 5055.
-VECTOR ANALYSIS (On demand).
+VECTOR ANALYSIS (On

+demand).
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: MATE 3063 or MATE 3185.
+Prerequisite: MATE 3063 or authorization of the Director of the Department.

 Introduction to vector analysis as a tool for mathematicians.
-The algebra and calculus of vectors, including gradient, divergence and curl, Stokes' and Green's theorems, curvilinear coordinates, and simple n-dimensional space.
+The algebra and calculus of vectors, including gradient, divergence and curl, Stokes' and Green's Theorems, curvilinear coordinates, and simple N-Dimensional space.
 Applications in physics and geometry.

 MATE 5056.
-TENSOR ANALYSIS (On demand).
+TENSOR ANALYSIS (On

+demand).
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: MATE 3063 or MATE 3185.
+Prerequisite: MATE 3063 or authorization of the Director of the Department.